Readers Question: How Long do Recessions last?

 - Why recessions last a long time

-- Paradox of Thrift – Why people in a recession often save, but this makes the recession last longer
+- The paradox of thrift – Why people in a recession often save, but this makes the recession last longer